irisbaron/loopback-application-zos/README.md

 Expose Rewards via the REST API : Yes
 Custom plural form (used to build REST URL):
 Common model or server only: common
+Let's add some Customer properties now.

+Enter an empty property name when done.
+?Property name:

 ```

-The Rewards program has no properties, thus After you get prompted to add a property, hit Enter to end the model creation dialog.
+The Rewards program has no properties, thus after you get prompted to add a property, hit Enter to end the model creation dialog.

 Given this application is a Rewards applications, we would want to expose the model via REST APIs.
-This was not the case for customers and credit-card info, which we prefer to keep secure on the platform.
+This was not the case for the customers and credit-card information, which we prefer to keep secure on the platform.

-The result is a new files under `common/model` directory, `rewards.json`.
-This file keeps all model data in JSON format.
+The result is a new file under `common/model` directory, `rewards.json`.
+This file keeps all the model's data in JSON format.
-We already included the rewards.js file which contains the initial JavaScript code and more advanced logic for our extra CRUD functionality.

 __rewards.json:__